Can Confidence Estimates Decide When Chain-of-Thought Is Necessary for LLMs?: Results

-\paragraph{No Confidence Method Dominates.} As seen in Figure~\ref{fig:offline_accuracy_efficiency_tradeoffs}, the effectiveness of confidence signals varies strongly across models.
-For GPT-OSS-20B, \textit{margin} and \textit{perplexity} can outperform random gating across all budgets.
+\paragraph{Model-Specific Confidence Effectiveness.} Figure~\ref{fig:offline_accuracy_efficiency_tradeoffs} shows the effectiveness of confidence signals across models.
+For GPT-OSS-20B, \textit{margin} and \textit{perplexity} outperform random gating in all budgets.
 In contrast, both \textit{$P(\text{True})$} and \textit{verbalised} confidence often perform worse than random.
-For Qwen3-32B, \textit{$P(\text{True})$} emerges as the most effective method, outperforming other signals across a wide range of budgets. \textit{Margin} and \textit{perplexity} achieve above-random performance only at low budgets, but quickly saturate: the distributions collapse to narrow ranges, limiting their separating power.
-Finally, for Qwen3-8B, no method consistently outperforms random gating across all budgets.
+For Qwen3-32B, \textit{$P(\text{True})$} is the most effective method, outperforming other signals across a wide range of budgets. \textit{Margin} and \textit{perplexity} achieve above-random performance only at low budgets, but quickly saturate: the distributions collapse to narrow ranges, limiting their separating power.
+This can be seen at higher budgets where margin and perplexity scores can no longer be meaningfully separated because many examples collapse to the same value (1.0 for both).
+As the threshold increases with the higher CoT-use budget, these identical scores cannot be distinguished.
+Beyond a certain point, all thresholds yield the same gating behaviour.
+This results in fewer distinct points on the trade-off plots, as seen in Figure \ref{fig:offline_accuracy_efficiency_tradeoffs} for Qwen-8B.
+Finally, for Qwen3-8B and GPT-5.1, no method consistently outperforms random gating across all budgets. \textit{These results highlight that the utility of specific confidence signals is model-dependent, and that score saturation in methods like margin, perplexity and verbalisation can limit the granularity of confidence-gating.}

-\paragraph{Scale and Calibration Effects.} To better understand why confidence gating is more effective in larger models, we look at the calibration of each confidence signal.
-Figure~\ref{fig:rel-gptoss-margin-main} shows reliability diagrams for GPT-OSS-20B, where margin sampling achieves the highest AUROC.
-Broadly, both GPT-OSS-20B and Qwen3-32B achieve higher AUROC across methods compared to Qwen3-8B (Appendix~\ref{sec:reliability-diagrams}).
-This suggests that, at a larger scale, LLMs are better calibrated and can more reliably separate correct and incorrect predictions.
-This finding is consistent with prior findings that calibration improves with model size \citep{kadavath2022languagemodelsmostlyknow}.
-It also demonstrates why we observe positive confidence gating results from the larger models.
-Notably, Qwen3-8B generally produces longer CoT with an average length of 1,269 tokens compared to 625 for GPT-OSS-20B (high) and 884 for Qwen3-32B.
-Although Qwen3-8B stands to benefit the most from effective gating, its weak calibration prevents it from achieving these gains.